zeligerstav/NIST_SLAM/README.md

 [DEV BRANCH]
 Don't use this branch unless you know what you're doing.

-Changes:
+Changes: \n
-Octomap params are in params.yaml
+Octomap params are in params.yaml \n
-6-axis "support"
+6-axis "support" \n
-Removed unnecessary published topics
+Removed unnecessary published topics \n